SirRyu99/Just-Cause-3-autosplitter/README.md

 Either go to your splits in LiveSplit and just click "activate", or if you want to download it manually, follow the steps below:

-1. Copy the `JC3-AutosplitterRyu.asl` folder to your LiveSplit's "Components" folder.
+1. Copy the `JC3-AutosplitterRyu.asl` file to your LiveSplit's "Components" folder.
 2. Open LiveSplit and right-click on the timer.
 3. Select "Edit Layout..."
 4. Click on the plus sign to add a new component.